SuperOfficeDocs/superoffice-docs/docs/onsite/security/secure-https.md

 # Securing HTTPS configuration on Windows Server

 To apply the best practice HTTPS configuration on a Windows server, we can run a Powershell script written by NSM (Nasjonal Sikkerhetsmyndighet).
-This script will make changes to the Windows registry in order to enable the latest encryption algorithms and disable old and insecure algorithms and ciphers.
+This script will make changes to the Windows registry to enable the latest encryption algorithms and disable old and insecure algorithms and ciphers.

 [Download the script from NSMs website][1]